floriza072818/Project.Eroy/README.md

   I. This query is shows you on how to will select all customers, and any orders they might have.
   II.
 It's important because LEFT JOIN keyword returns all records from the left table (Customers),even if there are no matches in the right table (Orders).
-  III.LEFT JOIN      SELECT Customer.Name, orders.oid
+  III. # LEFT JOIN      SELECT Customer.Name, orders.oid
                      FROM Customer
                      LEFT JOIN orders
                      ON Customer.cid=orders.cid